SiGiL-Cpp/CppCraft/pages/05-processing.md

   </tr>
 </table>

-So now we have a `struct` that holds 6 Bytes of data, but takes up 12 Bytes in memory.
+The good news is that this layout of the memory for this `struct` is perfectly fine with regard to alignment.
+We can repeat it or composite and `i` will be aligned.
+The bad news is that we now have a `struct` that holds 6 Bytes of data, but takes up 12 Bytes in memory.
 A tad wasteful isn't it?

-Turns out, we can improve things, if we care more about the space taken in memory than we care about the order of members: we can put the member `c` in the padding after `i`:
+Turns out, we can improve things, if we care more about the space taken in memory than we care about the order of members: we can put the member `c` in the padding betweeh `b` and `i`:
 ```cpp
 struct AlignmentExample3
 {